 Weston Museum offers a range of learning sessions for schools, colleges and community groups

 Weston Museum prides itself on being a space for learning, where the next generation can find out about their history.
 We have experienced children’s educators and a host of differentiated learning tools.
-We believe it’s all about an ‘a hands-on interactive and creative learning experience’ that can’t be found on a whiteboard or even a Victorian chalk one!
+We believe it’s all about a hands-on, interactive and creative learning experience that can’t be found on a whiteboard or even a Victorian chalk one!

 - Schools come to the Museum for a whole day or a half day

 In the summer, you might enjoy some beach time with the children.
 You could give them a half day at the Museum and a half day on the beach, organised by the Seafront team at North Somerset Council or when the weathers not so much fun outdoors there’s plenty to do for a whole day at the Museum.Prices vary depending on times and class numbers, please get in touch to discuss your preferences with the Learning Team.

 - Bringing the Museum to the school or college

 We offer in-school sessions in an adapted form, where members of the learning team will visit you.
 Popular curriculum topics are Victorian Seaside, The Iron Age and The Romans.